 We regulate the rail industry's health and safety performance, we hold Network Rail and High Speed 1 to account, and we make sure that the rail industry is competitive and fair.
-We are also the monitor of Highways England and we have economic regulatory functions in relation to railways in Northern Ireland and the UK section of the Channel Tunnel.
+We are also the monitor of National Highways and we have economic regulatory functions in relation to railways in Northern Ireland and the UK section of the Channel Tunnel.

 ORR and rail safety Collapse accordion Open accordion

 Britain has one of the safest railways in Europe – for passengers and for workers.
 We regulate health and safety for the entire mainline rail network in Britain, as well as London Underground, light rail, trams and the heritage sector.
 We want to make sure that our railways are safe not just a safe mode of transport but also a safe place to work.

 - providing health and safety guidance and conducting research to promote continuous improvement